sunfishcode/basic-text/docs/restricted-text.md

 Content should not be implicitly converted into this format, as that may cause meaning to be silently lost.
-Instead, errors should be reported when content not meeting these restrictions is encountered, on input or output.
+Instead, errors should be reported when content not meeting these restrictions is encountered, on input or output, in a context where restricted text is required.
 See [Text] for an unrestricted alternative.

-Restricted Text is required be in [NFKC], to satisfy the requirements for [Moderately Restricted] text, and to exclude the following codepoints:
+Restricted Text is required be in [NFKC], to satisfy the requirements for [Moderately Restricted] text, and to exclude the following scalar values:
  - Annotation Characters, as defined in [Section 23.8 of the Unicode Standard], U+FFF9–UFFFB.
+ - Variation Selectors, U+FE00–U+FE0F and U+E0100–U+E01EF
  - Default Ignorable Code Points, as defined in [Section 5.3 of the Unicode Standard].
  - Old Hangul Jamo, as defined in [Section 2.9 of RFC 5892].